Cinch RSNC Rulebook

 3.6 DRAW-OUT AND REPLACEMENT and EMERGENCY DRAW-OUT –

-4.1.1 Approved- To be a sanctioned show, a show must be cleared on the Association
+4.1.1 Approval- To be a sanctioned show, a show must be cleared on the Association

-4.1.2 Required classes– All Levels Handicap, Beginner class or Rookie #11 HC, and three other classes are mandatory to qualify as a sanctioned event.
+4.1.2 Required classes– All Levels Handicap or Western Heritage All Levels, Beginner class or Rookie #11 HC, and three other classes are mandatory to qualify as a sanctioned event.
+If it is a two-day event that counts as two separate shows, you can run the #14 Ranch Hand in place of the All Levels on one of the show days if you wish.

-22.214.171.124 Beginning September 15, 2015: A RSNC approved event must have a minimum of 5 classes including an All Levels and a Beginner or Rookie class plus at least 3 other class of choice.
-In addition a maximum of one non sanctioned class thru special sanctioning can be held on the same day.
+184.108.40.206 A RSNC approved event must have a minimum of 5 classes including an All Levels and a Beginner or Rookie class plus at least 3 other class of choice.
+In addition, a maximum of one non-sanctioned class through special sanctioning can be held on the same day.
 This class would only be approved only if it is for some special benefit or cause.
-A producer can choose to hold sanctioned and non sanctioned classes if the non sanctioned classes are held on the second day.
+A producer can choose to hold sanctioned and non-sanctioned classes if the non-sanctioned classes are held on the second day.

-126.96.36.199 A Round Robin can be counted as one of the five required classes in a show OR a lower level and upper level Round Robin on a separate day can also be approved as a sanctioned event.
+220.127.116.11 A Round Robin can be counted as one of the five required classes in a show OR a lower level and upper level Round Robin on a separate day can also be approved as a sanctioned event.
+If entries for Round Robin are limited it must be posted on the event flyer at least 5 days before the entry deadline.
+Cinch RSNC recommends accepting all entries, and if too many entries are received to run as one round robin, split the entries for that class into two separate round robins.

-4.1.4 Special Sanctioning – may be granted by RSNC and allow for potential modifications, which may include: a higher ride limit, special venues and additional pick and draw positions.
+4.1.4 Special Sanctioning – may be granted by Cinch RSNC and allow for potential modifications, which may include: a higher ride limit, less number of sanctioned classes, a different sorting class number and additional pick and draw positions.
 Any and all deviations if granted must be advertised in advance of the show.

-4.1.6 RSNC Bylaws– rules and guidelines will govern all sanctioned classes.
+4.1.6 Cinch RSNC Bylaws– rules and guidelines will govern all sanctioned classes.

 4.1.7 The Event Producer of a sanctioned show shall have the right to require any contestant to provide his or her social security number prior to the receipt of any prize money.
 A contestant, who does not meet this requirement upon request, forfeits the winnings to the Event Producer.